deutschebank/fluxnova-docs-manual/content/user-guide/quarkus-integration/cdi-integration.md

 Furthermore, Quarkus does not allow to set a different default scope for beans that are outside of the extension's control.
 As a result, the following conversational scoped beans are not available in a Quarkus application out of the box:

-* `org.finos.flowave.bpm.engine.cdi.jsf.TaskForm`
+* `org.finos.fluxnova.bpm.engine.cdi.jsf.TaskForm`
-* `org.finos.flowave.bpm.engine.cdi.compat.FoxTaskForm`
+* `org.finos.fluxnova.bpm.engine.cdi.compat.FoxTaskForm`
-* `org.finos.flowave.bpm.engine.cdi.compat.FlowaveTaskForm`
+* `org.finos.fluxnova.bpm.engine.cdi.compat.FluxnovaTaskForm`

 In general, you can use these beans in [custom JSF forms][jsf-task-forms] to interact with the process engine, for example, to render and complete user tasks.
 To include such functionality in your Quarkus application, provide custom beans with appropriate scopes and functionality.